epmt6528/epmt6528/README.md

 Full Stack Developer
 --------------------

 I'm an easygoing developer who loves working with people.
 I moved to this industry from Bio-Tech 🧑🏻‍🔬 a few years ago.
 Ask me why!
-I'm always eager to learn new skills to improve myself as a developer and make my life easier.
+I'm always eager to learn new skills to improve myself as a software developer.

 * 🌍  I'm based in Vancouver, CANADA 🦫
 * ✉️  You can contact me at [epmt6528@gmail.com](mailto:epmt6528@gmail.com)